-How to obtain a personal or property order for someone who is mentally incapable
+How to obtain a personal or property order for someone who is mentally incapable within NZ

-If you are concerned that someone you know is no longer able to make decisions about his or her personal care or property interests, you may apply to the Family Court for a personal or property order under the PROTECTION OF PERSONAL AND PROPERTY RIGHTS ACT 1988.
+If you are concerned that someone you know is no longer able to make decisions about his or her personal care or property interests, you may apply to the New Zealand Family Court for a personal or property order under the PROTECTION OF PERSONAL AND PROPERTY RIGHTS ACT 1988.
 The people who commonly apply for an order are the person himself or herself, a relative, a social worker or a medical practitioner.

 The court treats personal care and welfare issues separate from property matters.
 Accordingly, it may make two kinds of orders: personal orders and property orders.

 The Act encourages the idea of self-reliance and the court has adopted a policy in which it imposes the less restrictive or interfering order.

 In making a decision the court may request medical, psychiatric or psychological reports on the person concerned to be presented.

 Who are able to have orders made for them?